This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

 Welcome to the fourth and final episode of my Bold Baking Boot Camp.
-This week we are learning How to Make Non-Dairy Milk including Almond Milk, Cashew Milk and Coconut Milk.
+This week we are learning How to Make Coconut Milk and other non-dairy milks including Almond Milk and Cashew Milk.
 In previous weeks we covered how to make Gluten-Free Flours, a Sugar Substitute Chart and a Weight Conversion Chart, so if you missed those you can always catch up.

 Whether eat dairy free or not, nut milks have made their way into our everyday diets.
 We have them in drinks like coffee, smoothies and also curries and soups.
 They taste great and they are incredibly easy to make.
 I’m going to show you how to make 3 of the most popular non-dairy milks.